IFRCGo/ecv-toolkit/app/_disease/disease-17_en.md

 ### Prevention

-- Ebola is very serious but can be prevented.
+- Ebola is very serious but can be prevented
-- Avoid touching sick or dead fruit bats, monkeys or apes or their faeces or waste.
+- Avoid touching sick or dead fruit bats, monkeys or apes or their faeces or waste
-- Do not eat bushmeat or animal products (blood and meat) unless they have been thoroughly cooked.
+- Do not eat bushmeat or animal products (blood and meat) unless they have been thoroughly cooked
-- Use personal protective equipment (gloves, masks, clothing) when taking care of sick people.
+- Use personal protective equipment (gloves, masks, clothing) when taking care of sick people
-- Disinfect the homes and personal belongings of people who are sick or have died from Ebola.
+- Disinfect the homes and personal belongings of people who are sick or have died from Ebola
-- Wash hands with soap.
+- Wash hands with soap
-- Ensure safe and dignified burials.
+- Ensure safe and dignified burials
-- Promote social distancing.
+- Promote social distancing
-- Isolate sick people.
+- Isolate sick people
-- Dispose safely of waste that might be contaminated (by burning or burying it).
+- Dispose safely of waste that might be contaminated (by burning or burying it)
-- Disinfect reusable supplies.
+- Disinfect reusable supplies
-- Provide psychosocial support.
+- Provide psychosocial support
-- Male survivors of Ebola must practise safe sex for 12 months after they recover.
+- Male survivors of Ebola must practise safe sex for 12 months from onset of symptoms or until their semen tests negative twice for Ebola virus

 ### Vulnerable people

-- Every person in the community is vulnerable to Ebola.
+- Every person in the community is vulnerable to Ebola
-- Family and relatives of people who are sick (or who have died) from Ebola, health workers, volunteers, and people who handle dead bodies, are most at risk.
+- Family and relatives of people who are sick (or who have died) from Ebola, health workers, volunteers, and people who handle dead bodies, are most at risk

 ### If an epidemic occurs

-- Identify suspected Ebola cases rapidly and refer them to care and treatment centres.
+- Identify suspected Ebola cases rapidly and refer them to care and treatment centres
-- Provide safe transport for suspected Ebola cases.
+- Provide safe transport for suspected Ebola cases
-- Trace contacts and follow them up.
+- Trace contacts and follow them up
-- Use personal protective equipment (gloves, masks, clothing) when caring for sick people.
+- Use personal protective equipment (gloves, masks, clothing) when caring for sick people
-- Isolate sick people.
+- Isolate sick people
-- Promote social distancing.
+- Promote social distancing
-- Wash hands in communities and health centres with soap, chlorine solution or hand-sanitizer.
+- Wash hands in communities and health centres with soap, chlorine solution or hand-sanitizer
-- Provide safe and dignified burials.
+- Provide safe and dignified burials
-- Disinfect the homes and personal belongings of people who are sick or have died from Ebola.
+- Disinfect the homes and personal belongings of people who are sick or have died from Ebola
-- Dispose safely of waste that might be contaminated (by burning or burying).
+- Dispose safely of waste that might be contaminated (by burning or burying)
-- Disinfect reusable supplies.
+- Disinfect reusable supplies
-- Male survivors of Ebola must practice safe sex for 12 months from the date when they became sick.
+- Male survivors of Ebola must practise safe sex for 12 months from onset of symptoms or until their semen tests negative twice for Ebola virus
-- Provide psychosocial support.
+- Provide psychosocial support
--	Involve the community in managing rumours and misinformation.
+-	Involve the community in managing rumours and misinformation

 ### Community-based assessment - questions